-If you enjoy the outdoors, and are not afraid of a little rain (okay maybe a lot of rain), then Scotland is for you.
-Often moody, but always dramatic, Scotland holds on to the heart of all its visitors.
+If you enjoy the outdoors, and are not afraid of a little rain (okay, maybe a lot of rain), then Scotland is for you.
+Often moody, and always dramatic, Scotland holds on to the heart of all its visitors.
 Once you are there, you’ll want to stay longer.
-Since long trips are not always possible, this seven day Scotland itinerary focuses on just the best Scotland has to offer.
+Since long trips are not always possible, this seven day Scotland road trip itinerary focuses on just the best Scotland has to offer.
 It will have you finished planning your trip in minutes.

 If you have more time, or just interested in what else Scotland has on offer, see our more comprehensive guide.
 The Ultimate Scotland Road Trip goes beyond the typical tourist route and highlights some of our favorite road trip pit stops along the way.

 Edinburgh (pronounced Edin-bruhh) is a gorgeous capital city with a medieval feel.
 The city’s crown jewel is Edinburgh Castle.
 You can’t miss it, the city literally surrounds it.
 From Edinburgh Castle follow the Royal Mile straight to Palace Holyroodhouse.
 The walk only takes 30 minutes.
 However, it’s impossible not to pop into one of the many shops, attractions or restaurants along the way.
 Allow two hours at both the castle and the palace.
 Purchase tickets online for the best prices and to avoid the lines.

 Edinburgh is well worth two days of your time.
 But, trust us when we say you really want to get out to the Scottish Highlands, so our Scotland itinerary moves on.